ptabasso2/oteljavalab/section05/README.md

 **Key characteristics**:
 - **Manual configuration**: This approach involves manually configuring each component of the OpenTelemetry SDK, such as the `Resource`, `SpanExporter`, `BatchSpanProcessor`, and `TracerProvider`.
 It offers precise control over the SDK's configuration.
-- **Customizability**: It's suitable for applications with specific requirements that cannot be met through automatic configuration alone.
+- **Customizable**: It's suitable for applications with specific requirements that cannot be met through automatic configuration alone.
 For example, setting specific attributes, customizing the exporter timeout, or using a particular batch processing strategy.
 - **Complexity**: This method requires a deeper understanding of OpenTelemetry's configuration options and might result in more boilerplate code.
 It's more appropriate for applications with specific observability needs that justify the additional configuration effort.

 ### Comparison summary